cheapjack/CloudMaker/README.md

 ###Quickstart

+We've made a minecraft server for version `1.7.9` that you can send python commands to, build, explore and play with ScriptCraft.

+Alternatively you can run your own server with CanaryMod and Canary Raspberry Juice Plugin.
+You could use the server we made with [@radamar](https://twitter.com/@radamar) [here](https://github.com/radames/Minecraft-Solar-Explorations/tree/atomic)

+And you can always run the game on [Raspberry Pi](http://pi.minecraft.net/) and follow the guides [here](https://www.raspberrypi.org/learning/getting-started-with-minecraft-pi/)

+#### Using the FACT CloudMaker server

 Go to `Add Server` and enter a name for the server like `CloudMaker` the address `mc.fact.co.uk:25568` **Make sure you are running client in version `1.7.9`**

 On spawn you will be part of the `Default` user group outside a map of [FACT](http://fact.co.uk/).
 You can build pretty much anything in Creative mode as you explore the worlds via the FACT gallery entrances but PVP, lava fire, TNT ignition are banned I'm afraid.
 You cannot build or destroy blocks in the building but outside and in other un-protected areas build what you want. `World` is the main experimental world where all the Raspberry Juice magic happens and you can get there through the gallery 1 opening on the left..

 Enter lifts to teleport to other floors (be careful not to walk back into them by mistake reversing out helps), get a drink in the bar and enter the gallery spaces to jump to other worlds.

 You can look at the [server `dynmap` here](http://mc.fact.co.uk:8124)

+You can use the `/warp` command to explore areas of the server and list all available warps with `/listwarps`.

 Features the bukkit [Raspberry Juice](https://github.com/martinohanlon/CanaryRaspberryJuice) plugin that lets you send python commands using the [Minecraft: Pi Edition](http://pi.minecraft.net/) `mcpi` API described [here](https://github.com/martinohanlon/Minecraft-Pi-API)  plus Walter Higgins' [ScriptCraft](https://github.com/walterhiggins/ScriptCraft)